If you’ve become disabled, Social Security disability benefits can help pay for your medical and living expenses in

 By law, the maximum fee a

-disability lawyer can charge is 25% of your SSDI backpay award up to a maximum of $6,000.
-Typically, the legal fee is less than the maximum $6,000 amount.
+Social Security disability lawyer can charge is 25% of your SSDI backpay award up to a maximum of $6,000.
+Typically, the Social Security disability lawyer's fee is less than the maximum $6,000 amount.

-You are not required to hire a lawyer to apply for SSDI benefits.
-And since SSDI is a federal program, you don’t need to hire a disability lawyer near you--you can hire one from anywhere in the country.
-Though it may be helpful to hire a
+And since SSDI is a federal program, you don’t need to hire a Social Security disability lawyer near you--you can hire one from anywhere in the country.
+It may be helpful to hire a

-social security disability lawyer if you intend to meet in person to discuss your case.
+Social Security disability lawyer, though, if you intend to meet in person to discuss your case.

 Get the benefits you've earned

-You are eligible to receive SSDI if you are an American citizen or a legal resident.
-In the application process, you’ll need to prove that your disability may last for at least one year.
+You are eligible to receive Social Security disability benefits if you are an American citizen or a legal resident.
+In the SSDI application process, you’ll need to prove that your disability may last for at least one year.
 And often you will also need to prove that you’ve been working for several years and are no longer able to earn an income above a certain threshold.

 The Social Security Administration uses a five-point test to determine whether you meet the SSDI definition of disability: